<?xml version="1.0" encoding="UTF-8"?>

 <title>Build Your Own MCP Prompt Server: A Dev-Centric Registry with STDIO</title>

-<guid isPermaLink="true">https://stevengonsalvez.com/blog/productivity-series/04-MCP/building-your-dev-centric-prompt-server</guid>
+<guid isPermaLink="true">https://stevengonsalvez.com/blog/building-your-dev-centric-prompt-server</guid>

 <pubDate>Tue, 13 May 2025 16:14:07 GMT</pubDate>